-In 5 statin drug trials with 32,752 participants taking leading cholesterol reducing drugs Pravachol, Lipitor, Zocor, Crestor and Mevacor without diabetes at the beginning of the study, 2749 developed diabetes.
-After the study, researchers in Ireland further investigated the results whether high-dose statin therapy is associated with increased risk of new cases of adult onset diabetes compared with moderate dose statin therapy.
+In five statin drug trials with 32,752 participants who were taking the leading cholesterol reducing drugs Pravachol, Lipitor, Zocor, Crestor and Mevacor, who did not have diabetes at the beginning of the study, 2,749 (8.5%) developed Type 2 Diabetes by the end of the trial.
+At the completion of the study, researchers in Ireland further investigated the correlation between Statins and Diabetes to determine whether high-dose statin drug therapy was associated with increased risk of new cases of adult onset diabetes compared with a moderate dose statin therapy.

-Study on Statins Identifies Risk of Type II Diabetes
+Study on Statin Drugs Identifies Risk of Developing Type II Diabetes

-The study found that approximately 1 out of every 498 patients on high-dose statin therapy are likely to develop Type 2 Diabetes.
-Critics of the 5 statin trials say that the patients who developed diabetes while on high-dose statin therapy for the study were already pre-diabetic, which means they had elevated levels of insulin and blood sugar, which is a precursor to Type II Diabetes, but just not enough to be classified as having full blown diabetes.
+The study found that approximately 1 out of every 498 patients on a high-dose statin drug therapy has a higher risk of developing Type 2 Diabetes.
+Critics of the statin trials say that the patients who developed diabetes while participating in the study were already pre-diabetic, meaning they already had early symptoms of diabetes, including high levels of insulin in their blood, called insulin resistance, which means the body is producing too much insulin and the cells can no longer take-up any more of the hormone, and had an elevated blood sugar level before the study began, which are precursors to Type II Diabetes, but the levels are just not high enough to be classified as having full blown diabetes.

-How Does Statin Use Cause Type II Diabetes?
+How Can Statin Use Cause Type II Diabetes?

 The body needs a certain amount of cholesterol in the blood to moderate the natural production of insulin and blood sugars.
-Studies show a correlation between statins and diabetes, in that high dose Statins reduce production of cholesterol below the body’s natural level of balance, thus this allows for the over production of insulin and blood sugars.
-The build up of insulin and blood sugars causes Type II Diabetes.
+Studies show a correlation between long-term statin use and Type 2 Diabetes.
+High dose Statin drugs reduce the production of cholesterol below the body’s natural level of balance.
+This tricks the body in to thinking it needs to produce more insulin, which allows for the over production of insulin and blood sugars.
+The build up of insulin and blood glucose causes Type II Diabetes.

 Natural Remedy for High Cholesterol